lewis-weinberger/adir/README.md

 mk install
 ```

 To install the executable at a custom location, set the `BIN` variable (e.g. `mk install BIN=/usr/local/bin`).
 To remove object files and start afresh, use `mk clean`.

+To use it within Acme, make sure `adir` is installed somewhere on your `PATH`.

 ## Usage